Jan000/RushHour/README.md

 * Allow users to share their own levels

 ### Motivation
-This project was started for a school project and got some love and further improvements afterwards.
+This project started as a school project and got some love and further improvements afterwards.

 ### Contact
 Any suggestions, ideas or bugs found?<br>